tidely/logbot/README.md

 [Full working Demo](./assets/demo.mp4)

+### Grants

+All project members were awarded the "Sähkössä on ideaa" grant by the [Ulla Tuominen Foundation](https://ullatuominen.fi/) in collaboration with Aalto University.

 ## Design

 logbot serves a website using a raspberry pi that allows the user to control hardware components on a high level.
 We also include a keyboard demo, which allows driving logbot as you would in a video game using the WASD keys.